NVIDIA A100 GPU Benchmarks for Deep Learning

-Lambda customers are starting to ask about the new Tesla A100 GPU and our Hyperplane A100 server.
+Lambda customers are starting to ask about the new NVIDIA A100 GPU and our Hyperplane A100 server.
 The A100 will likely see the large gains on models like GPT-2, GPT-3, and BERT using FP16 Tensor Cores.

 For language model training, we expect the A100 to be approximately 1.95x to 2.5x faster than the V100 when using FP16 Tensor Cores.⁴